 Mohs Micrographic Surgery

-It is with great pride we announce that Dr. Tracy Campbell was listed as a Top Cancer Doctor in Chicago Magazine’s January 2017 edition and again in 2019!
+It is with great pride we announce that Dr. Tracy Campbell was listed as a Top Cancer Doctor in Chicago Magazine’s January 2017, 2019, and 2020 edition!
 Dr. Campbell is known for being an expert mohs micrographic surgeon delivering exceptional medical and aesthetic results for all her patients.
 She also sees General Dermatology and Cosmetic patients at CCSD once a month.
 If you are looking to schedule mohs surgery with one of Chicago’s best and most experienced cancer fighters, call today to set up your appointment.
 Our caring and supportive staff are here to help!